scipy-conference/scipy_proceedings/papers/AdamHughes/Adam_Hughes.rst

-Nanobiosensing resides at a cross-section of optics, biology, and material science.
-To simulate such a system requires background in all three fields, and new tools to integrate the pieces seamlessly.
+Nanobiosensing resides at a intersection of optics, biology, and material science.
+To simulate such a system requires background in all three fields and new tools to integrate the pieces seamlessly.
 Nanobiosensor modeling must describe phenomena at three distinct length scales.
 In order of increasing length, these are:

 	1. A description of the optical properties of nanoparticles with various surface coatings.
 	2. The properties of light transmission through multi-layered materials at the fiber endface.